RahilEbrahimi98/News-Classification/README.md

 # News Classification
  Classify fake and real news using Decision tree and Random forest model and find the depth with the most accuracy using 10-Fold cross validation- with Python

-# What Computations are included:
+# What computations are included:
  - Decision tree classifier with the Gini index method:
 	 - confusion matrix
 	 - accuracy